 It may seem counter-intuitive to say that startups can learn from conservative, risk-averse, old school political parties with messages targeted at appealing to the lowest common denominator.
 Nothing could be further from tech startup culture, right?
-Well, in fact, inside the crucible of an election campaign you will find some of the most agile, data-hungry, reactive organisations which are able to pump out fresh material and ads within an hour’s notice in response to the latest market research.
+Well, in fact, inside the crucible of an election campaign you will find some of the most agile, data-hungry, reactive organisations which are able to pump out fresh material and ads within half an hour’s notice in response to the latest news development or market research.

 A political party’s campaign is entirely set up to distribute these messages to hundreds of politicians, candidates and campaign staff with the aim of keeping everyone on the same page at all times.
 So, after working in both spaces for a number of years, I thought I’d share the lessons political campaigning taught me, which help me on a daily basis with startup marketing.